Figure 1. Iron in three different forms.

 Pig iron is iron tapped from a blast furnace and cast into ingots known as pigs in preparation for conversion into steel, refined cast iron, or wrought iron.
 It has undergone no alloying or refinement.

 Cast iron is a general term applied to various grades of iron, including gray iron and pig iron.
 It includes a wide range of iron-carbon-silicon alloys containing 1.7–4.5% carbon, with varying amounts of other elements, used for casting.
-Its properties depend largely on the composition and the annealing process used.
+Its properties depend largely on the composition and the annealing (hardening by slow cooling) process used.
 Gray iron (so-called because its fracture looks grayish) is the most widely used for casting vehicle engines, machinery parts, and many other products.

 Wrought iron is the other main commercial form of smelted iron.
 It contains less than 0.3% carbon with 1 or 2% slag mixed with it.
 Originally it was made from ore in a forge, and later in a 'puddling' furnace, where it never becomes molten.
 Wrought iron replaced bronze in Asia Minor (c.
 2000 BC) at the beginning of the Iron Age.
 In the nineteeth century wrought iron began to be used in building construction, but was replaced by steel after the invention of the Bessemer process and open-hearth process.
 Although it has useful mechanical properties, little wrought iron is now manufactured.